 Unlike other blood thinners, Pradaxa doesn’t require monthly blood tests to determine the amount of the drug in patients’ blood—a factor that may increase the risk of bleeding in certain patients.

 Between October 2010 and August 2011, approximately 1.1 million Pradaxa prescriptions were dispensed from U.S. pharmacies.

 The FDA recently began evaluating reports that serious bleeding is more common in patients using Pradaxa than in patients using other blood thinners.
 Boehringer Ingelheim, the maker of Pradaxa, has reported 260 fatal bleeding events related to Pradaxa between March 2008 and October 2011.

 People at the highest risk for abnormal bleeding from Pradaxa use include people who:

-- Are taking other drugs that increase the risk of bleeding, including aspirin, non-steroidal anti-inflammatory drugs (NSAIDs), and other blood thinners
+- or are taking other drugs that increase the risk of bleeding, including aspirin, non-steroidal anti-inflammatory drugs (NSAIDs), and other blood thinners.

 Symptoms to Notice

 Pradaxa users should call their doctors immediately if they notice any of the following symptoms:

 - heavy menstrual bleeding,